alvarobartt/serving-pytorch-models/README.md

 the SOTA when it comes to image classification.

-In this case, as we want to serve a PyTorch model, we will be using [PyTorch's implementation of ResNet](https://pytorch.org/hub/pytorch_vision_resnet/) and more concretely, ResNet50, where the 50 stands for the number of layers that it contains, which in this case is 50.
+In this case, as we want to serve a PyTorch model, we will be using [PyTorch's implementation of ResNet](https://pytorch.org/hub/pytorch_vision_resnet/) and more concretely, ResNet18, where the 18 stands for the number of layers that it contains.

 ...